act17/sldl/README.md

 # Compiling

   To compile SLDL, simply navigate to the directory in which the repository is in, and run the command ``make``.
 It will create a binary, ``sldl``, which is the program.

+  You will need the packages for NCurses - both running and development.

 # Usage